multitudes/oldmultitudes.github.io/_posts/2019-03-20-AI for everyone takeways.markdown

 AI can be used for automating tasks instead of automating jobs.
 You can make progress even without more data.
 Big data is great when you can get it, but it is sometimes overhyped.

 When analysing your project ask yourself about **Technical diligence** (IS this project doable with AI systems?
 How much data will I need?
 What is the engineering timeline? ) vs **Business diligence** (Is this valuable for business?
-Does it bring a lower cost, will increase revenue, launch a new product?)
+Does it bring a lower cost, will increase revenue, launch a new product?).
 Also think about **Ethical diligence**.
 Make sure the humanity is better off with your AI project.
 ML projects can be "in house" or outsourced.
 Data Science projects are more commonly "in house".